 Advocacy in action Senate passes Dr. Lorna Breen Health Care Provider Protection Act Advocacy from the osteopathic medical profession helped contribute to the act’s success in the Senate.
 Aug.
 11, 2021Wednesday Rose Raymond Contact Rose Facebook Twitter LinkedIn Email Last week, the U.S. Senate passed the Dr. Lorna Breen Health Care Provider Protection Act, a bipartisan bill developed to address the high rates of burnout among health care professionals and the high suicide rate among doctors.
 Advocacy from the osteopathic medical profession helped contribute to the Lorna Breen Act’s success in the Senate.
 The act was one of the major policy asks at DO Day 2021 and has also been an ongoing online grassroots priority with the Osteopathic Advocacy Network (OAN).
 The AOA also collaborated with affiliate organizations to support the bill.
 The next step is for the House of Representatives to review the bill; the OAN is planning for a grassroots campaign supporting the bill when the House is back in session in mid-September.
 “Even before the pandemic, far too many health care workers suffered from work-related burnout and depression,” said Senator Tim Kaine (D-Va.), the bill’s sponsor, in a statement.
 “Unfortunately, these mental health challenges have only been exacerbated during COVID-19, putting the well-being of our healers at risk.
 I’m proud to see my bipartisan Dr. Lorna Breen Health Care Provider Protection Act, legislation to equip our medical professionals with resources to cope with the challenges they face, pass the Senate and get one step closer to becoming law.”
 If enacted, the Lorna Breen Act would authorize grants for mental and behavioral health treatment for health care professionals as well as grants for health care professional education and training on strategies to reduce and prevent burnout, suicide and mental health conditions.
-More in Advocacy DO Day 2026 combines Capitol Hill advocacy with an insightful presentation on leadership Advocate for the osteopathic profession on Capitol Hill and learn the “most people don’t” philosophy of leadership from keynote speaker Bart Berkey.
-AOA advocacy win: College of Physicians and Surgeons of Nova Scotia to recognize AOA Board Certification AOA Board Certification will be equivalent to ABMS certification for the purpose of registration in the province.
+More in Advocacy AOA statement on HHS dismissal of USPSTF vice chairs The USPSTF plays a critical role in healthcare coverage and access to services, as health plan coverage for preventive services without cost-sharing is directly tied to the recommendations of the task force, the statement notes.
+DO Day 2026 combines Capitol Hill advocacy with an insightful presentation on leadership Advocate for the osteopathic profession on Capitol Hill and learn the “most people don’t” philosophy of leadership from keynote speaker Bart Berkey.
 Previous articleMistreatment during medical school is associated with burnout and career regret by graduation, study finds Next articleThe psychological repercussions of patient complaints

 DO Day 2026 combines Capitol Hill advocacy with an insightful presentation on leadership Advocate for the osteopathic profession on Capitol Hill and learn the “most people don’t” philosophy of leadership from keynote speaker Bart Berkey.